Deus Ex Magicka

 Right now, see, I had a lunatic chasing me.

 I always try rhyming in situations like this.
 Helps calm me, I guess, and I had a new one I’d been working on.
 I’m quite proud of it, really.
 Here goes:

 There once was a wizard named Bitteric, who thought he would start with a limerick.
 He needed to run, but the rhyme was no fun, so he—

 Shit.
 I ducked as a box exploded next to me, feathers flying in the air.
-I hadn’t expected feathers.
-Was I next to some kind of pillow factory?
-A shot rang out and I flinched.
-Old Hammer was getting close—no time to finish the rhyme.
-No time to figure out the feathers, either.
-So I said a quick prayer to the Deus and took off running again.
+I hadn’t been expecting feathers.
+A shot rang out and I flinched—old Hammer was getting close.
+So I sent a quick Wish to the Deus and took off running again.